 Absurdly Bright Light: one Christmas, Roseanne and co. defy their POA with a light display designed for this.
 (They wear sunglasses to turn it on.)
 We don't see the display, but we do see that it does indeed create absurdly bright light.

 Character Death: Roseanne's dad.
-Given their strained relationships, his death brought out mixed feelings in Roseanne and Bev, but in the end he was missed.
+Given their strained relationships, his death brought out mixed feelings in Roseanne and Bev (and temporarily drove a wedge between Roseanne and Jackie, as Jackie made excuses for his behavior and also objected to his mistress Joan being invited to the funeral), but in the end he was missed.

 A-Cup Angst: Jackie's small breasts are a source of embarrassment to her.
 Doesn't help that Roseanne teases her about them, and a woman at the health spa in season 9 says they're "much too small for her body".

 Also, D-Cup Distress in the episode "Less Is More" (Season Four), in which Roseanne, after throwing her back out, decides to have a breast reduction.
 This episode also features a hilarious dream sequence in which Roseanne's doctor (Doogie Howser, M.D.) botches the operation and instead ENLARGES her breasts to an exaggerated extreme.

 All Girls Want Bad Boys: Becky.
 Not just marrying Mark, but in the first season she cheated on her boyfriend with a leather-clad stud.
 Roseanne and Dan's early relationship was apparently built on this as well (which is why Roseanne is so worried when Becky gets together with Mark).

 Anyone Can Die: Dan, revealed in the final episode he really did die from his heart attack.
 All episodes from that point onward were just fantasies dream up by Roseanne for her book.
 Technically every episode was a fantasy, as the whole series was written by Roseanne in the downstairs office.